 Mine Development Associates (“MDA”) based in Reno, Nevada, has been engaged to conduct a NI 43-101 resource estimate on the Florida Mountain Project.
 The resource estimate will be released in the coming months and will provide recommendations for future field work and drilling.

-Integra acquired the Florida Mountain Project from in January 2018 for USD $1.6 million.
-The 440 acres of patented mining claims is free of all royaltes and other types of financial encumbrances.
+Integra acquired the Florida Mountain Project in January 2018.
+The Florida Mountain property is free of all royaltes and other types of financial encumbrances.

 1. NI 43-101 Technical Report and Estimated Gold – Silver Resources, DeLamar Project, Integra Resources Corp.
 Effective Date October 1, 2017.